-Modern turkeys are the descendants of wild varieties, originally from North America.
-They were brought to Europe by the Spanish who had discovered them as a favourite domesticated animal of the Aztecs.
+Domesticated turkeys are believed to descend from the South Mexican turkey, and were brought to Europe by the Spanish who had discovered them as a favourite domesticated animal of the Aztecs.

-Over 650 million turkeys a year are used for meat production, globally.
-Of these, over 240 million are in the US and over 200 million in Europe.
+Almost 630 million turkeys are produced for meat each year, globally (FAOSTAT, 2014).
+Of these, over 240 million are produced in the US and over 240 million in the EU.

 Inside the turkey shed

-Smaller turkey producers, especially those producing for the seasonal winter market, often keep turkeys in open barns with natural lighting and ventilation.
-The number of birds per square metre is typically lower than in enclosed sheds.
+Smaller producers, especially those who produce turkeys for the Christmas market, often keep turkeys in open barns with natural lighting and ventilation and more space.

-Intensive methods of rearing turkeys raises many welfare issues.
+Intensive methods of rearing turkeys lead to many welfare issues.